Kunlong1994/lab3/Final-Project.md

 For the paper prototype fair on November 1, you should bring a paper prototype of your project to class.

-In addition, we expect you to have figured out:
+In addition, we expect you to have a GitHub repository for your final project.
+In the README file, you should list:

 - Project Idea
 - Team
-- Rough form: this is your paper prototype
+- Rough form: this is your paper prototype (put photos on your GitHub, bring the actual thing to class)
 - Expected parts: is there a display, a motor, batters, interface, etc?
 Where does the Pi/Arduino/other controller go?
 - Interaction plan: how will people interact with your device?